patrickbwarren/transam-triton/TRIMCC.md

 MOV A,B; CALL !OUTCH;
 RET

-# Text for messages #
+# Text for messages.

 SMESSG: "TYPE 16-BIT WORD (0000 TO FFFF)" 04
 SVALUE: "VALUE IS " 04
 ```
 It works by subtracting the decimal numbers from 10000 to 1 from the
-provided 16-bit word, and incrementing the ASCII code `30` for the digit
+provided 16-bit word and, with the ASCII codes for the digits 0-9
-'0' to obtain the corresponding decimal digit (this relies on
+being contiguous, incrementing the ASCII code `30` for the digit '0'
-the ASCII codes for the digits 0-9 being contiguous).
+to obtain the corresponding decimal digit.

 Compiling this with `./trimcc hex2dec.tri -v -s` results in the byte
 stream (c.f. disassembled version above)